For daily wit & wisdom, sign up for the Almanac newsletter.

 The first known use of “Black Friday” was in reference to the crash of the U.S. gold market on September 24, 1869.
 The crash was precipitated by the unraveling of a scheme by some unscrupulous Wall Street financiers to drive up prices by hoarding the nation’s gold reserves.
 But that incident has no connection to the current shopping holiday beyond the name.

-Perhaps the most widespread misconception is that the day of Thanksgiving was referred to as Black Friday because it marked the point in the year when most retailers finally became profitable.
+Perhaps the most widespread misconception is that the day after Thanksgiving was referred to as Black Friday because it marked the point in the year when most retailers finally became profitable.
 Businesses that are profitable are often referred to as being “in the black,” while “in the red” indicates a loss.
-While it may have been true that some retailers would go from “in the red” to “in the black” on the day after Thanksgiving due to increased sales during the holiday shopping season, this perfectly reasonable explanation didn’t start circulating until the 1980s, years after the “Black Friday” holiday was well established.
+While it may have been true that some retailers went from “in the red” to “in the black” on the day after Thanksgiving due to increased sales during the holiday shopping season, this perfectly reasonable explanation didn’t start circulating until the 1980s, years after the “Black Friday” holiday was well established.

 One particularly unsavory theory, circulated mostly on social media, suggested that Black Friday had its origin in the early American practice of selling enslaved people at a discount on the day after Thanksgiving.
 This narrative has been repeatedly proven false and has no historical basis.